 Tsavo East offers miles of open plains, bushy grassland, and semi-arid shrub.
 The Galana River is a major feature in the park and is fringed by riverine forests.
 Another scenic highlight is Mudanda rock, a towering, quartzite (hard, metamorphic rock) formation.

-Tsavo East offers great bird watching that can be taken advantage of at any time of year.
+Tsavo East offers great bird watching advantageous at any time of year.
 A lot of unusual specials are residents, making it easier to spot them with regularity, year-round.
 Migratory birds call the park home from November to April.
-The peak months in the short and long rains are November and April with heavy rain a possibility, leading to bird-watching activities being disrupted.

 Visitors to Tsavo East can expect a hot, dry climate.
 The average temperature fluctuates between 31°C/88°F during the day and 20°C/68°F at nighttime.
 Rainfall peaks in April and November during the long and short rains, respectively.
 Rain tends to fall as short heavy showers.